eigenfoo/eigenfoo.github.io/content/blog/static-site-typography.md

 look, since it can blend in with the fonts of the reader's operating system.

 However, many system fonts aren't good, and many others have become hackneyed _precisely because they are default fonts_.
-It's also getting easier and easier to use custom webfonts or font hosting services like [Google Fonts](https://fonts.google.com/).
+It's also straightforward to use custom webfonts or font hosting services like [Google Fonts](https://fonts.google.com/).

-Obviously you should do what you think is best for your website, but I'd point out that **changing your body font is a fast and effective way to upgrade your typography and distinguish your writing from the sea of sans-serif on the Internet.** Live a little!
+Obviously you should do what you think is best for your website, but I'd point out that **changing your body font is an easy and effective way to upgrade your typography and distinguish your writing from the sea of sans-serif on the Internet.** Live a little!